dmitry-kurmanov/survey-standalone/README.md

 # 🔌 surveyjs-standalone
-[SurveyJS](https://github.com/surveyjs/survey-library) standalone implementation.
+[SurveyJS](https://github.com/surveyjs/survey-library) library standalone implementation.
 It can be used with any framework or without any one.

 # examples
 * script tag (no framework): https://plnkr.co/edit/mU5ct7cCCGrG4eNp